MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 ---
-title: Understand endpoint detection and response
+title: Understand EDR in the Defender for Servers plan in Microsoft Defender for Cloud
-description: Learn about deploying Microsoft Defender for Endpoint from Microsoft Defender for Cloud to protect Azure, hybrid, and multicloud machines.
+description: Learn about EDR integration in the Defender for Servers plan in Microsoft Defender for Cloud.
 author: dcurwin
 ms.author: dacurwin
 ms.topic: concept-article
-ms.date: 06/23/2024
+ms.date: 08/19/2024
-#customer intent: As a reader, I want to understand how to deploy Microsoft Defender for Endpoint from Microsoft Defender for Cloud to protect Azure, hybrid, and multicloud machines.
+#customer intent: I want to understand endpoint detection and response (EDR) capabilities provided by Defender for Servers plan, and what EDR solutions are available.
 ---

 # Overview: Endpoint detection and response

 The Defender for Servers plan in Microsoft Defender for Cloud integrates endpoint detection and response (EDR) protection for supported machines.
 Defender for Servers:

-- **Provides EDR protection**: Defender for Servers integrates natively with [Microsoft Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide Defender for Endpoint EDR capabilities by default in Defender for Cloud.
+- **Provides EDR protection**: Defender for Servers integrates natively with [Microsoft Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide Defender for Endpoint EDR protection capabilities for machines connected to Defender for Cloud.
-- **Assesses EDR solutions**: Defender for Servers Plan 2 is also capable of agentlessly scanning connected machines to check whether they have an EDR solution installed as expected.
+- **Assesses EDR solutions**: Defender for Servers Plan 2 (or the Defender CSPM plan) can agentlessly scan connected machines to check whether they have an EDR solution installed and running.

+    Agentless scanning is available for Azure VMs, and for AWS/GCP machines connected to Defender for Cloud, It isn't available for on-premises machines.

 > [!NOTE]
-> - Agentless scanning for EDR solutions replaces older functionality that used the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) in general availability, or the Azure Monitoring Agent (AMA) in preview.
+> - Agentless scanning for EDR solutions replaces the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)).
+The MMA collected machine data for assessment against security standards provided by Defender for Cloud foundational CSPM.
-> - The MMA is set to retire in August 2024.
-Scanning using the MMA will be deprecated in November 2024.
+> - The MMA is set to retire in August 2024. > - Scanning using the MMA will be deprecated in November 2024.
-> - The AMA preview is now deprecated.

 ## EDR protection with Defender for Endpoint

-Defender for Servers integrates natively with [Microsoft Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide Defender for Endpoint Plan 2 EDR protection to provide near real-time, actionable threat detection and response.
+Defender for Servers integrates natively with [Microsoft Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide  near real-time, actionable threat detection and response for supported machines.

 Integrated features include:

 - **Threat and vulnerability management**, provided by [Defender Vulnerability Management](/defender-vulnerability-management/defender-vulnerability-management).
 - **[Attack surface reduction](/defender-endpoint/attack-surface-reduction)** capabilities.